-Our SFT arose originally in the more general context of planar para algebras, before we understood the depth of its significance for quantum information.
+Our SFT arose in the context of planar para algebras [16], before we understood the depth of its significance for quantum information.
 Geometrically, the SFT acts on diagrams and gives them a partial rotation.
 These diagrams might represent qudits, transformations, or measurements.
+The origin of SFT goes back to the work of Ocneanu in the more general context of work on subfactor theory [38].